person_add Create An Account phone Call 1-888-250-4659

 4. 4

-Do not give the person anything to drink if they are confused or unconscious
+Do not give anything by mouth if altered or unconscious

 5. 5